-How Mathematics will be examined:
+How Mathematics will be examined

-The Pearson Edexcel Level 3 Advanced GCE in Mathematics consists of three equally weighted two-hour papers at the end of Year 13.
+The Pearson Edexcel A level in Mathematics consists of three equally weighted two-hour papers at the end of Year 13.
 Paper 1 and 2 are based on the Pure Mathematics content whereas Paper 3 is based on the Statistics & Mechanics units.
 Calculators can be used in all three of the exams.